limitedeternity/dnevnik-client/README.md

 💪 Support for "Parent" and "Pupil" account type.

-🌚 Diary, statistics and final grades.
+🌚 Diary and statistics with final marks.

 ✨ No heavy UI elements.